-- Education/training (2.4.1): Bachelors (or higher) degree in web development, computer science, design, digital communication or equivalent professional experience in a related field. - Language (2.4.2): Excellent language skills in English, additional local language an advantage - General professional experience (2.4.3): 5 years of experience in communication roles - Specific professional experience (2.4.4.): 4 years of experience in and UI/UX design and communications management, including using PowerBI or other data visualization tools - Leadership/management experience (2.4.5): - - Regional experience (2.4.6): - - Development Cooperation (DC) experience (2.4.7): - - Other (2.4.8): 2 years' experience with digital content management.
+- Education/training (2.4.1): Bachelors (or higher) degree in web development, computer science, design, digital communication or equivalent professional experience in a related field. - Language (2.4.2): Excellent language skills in English, additional local language an advantage - General professional experience (2.4.3): 5 years of experience in information technology with focus on design and digital communications - Specific Professional Experience (2.4.4): 3 years of experience with UI/UX design and digital communications and interfacing, including practical use and knowledge of PowerBI, Tableau and/or other data visualization tools

+- Leadership/management experience (2.4.5): N/A - Regional experience (2.4.6): N/A - Development Cooperation (DC) experience (2.4.7): N/A - Other (2.4.8): 2 years' experience with digital content management.